semperton/container/README.md

 ## Immutability

 Once the container ist created, it is immutable.
-If you like to add an entry after instantiation, remember that the ```with()``` method always returns a new container instance:
+If you like to add an entry after instantiation, keep in mind that the ```with()``` method always returns a new container instance:

 ```php
 use Semperton\Container\Container;